Some martial arts were designed to kill. No rules. No mercy. Lethal intent.

 Deadly: causing or able to cause death

-In addition to this, to keep things as equal as possible, I’ve added 3 simple rules that a martial art style must meet to be considered deadly.
+To keep things simple, I’ve added 3 basic rules that a martial art style must meet to be considered deadly.

 Rule #1: No Weapons